Skip to content

 What channels are most effective for corporate communications today?

-The most effective corporate communications strategies use a mix of employee apps, intranets, email, leadership videos, real-time messaging, and town halls, tailored to audience needs and urgency.
+The most effective strategies use a mix of employee apps, intranets, email, leadership videos, real-time messaging, and town halls, tailored to audience needs and urgency.

 How do corporations maintain message consistency across regions?